WesleyLuk90/react-common-ui-components/README.md

 -   Separation of concern
     -   Application logic should be separate from UI structure from look and feel (css)
+-   Semantics
+    -   Components should describe use or meaning and not describe look
 -   Customizability
 -   Performance
     -   Components should be performant by default